Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Partial Exemption Rate

 The partial exemption rate is currently 3.9375 percent.
-Accordingly, when the partial exemption applies, the sales or use of the qualifying tangible personal property is taxed at a rate of 3.3125 percent (7.25 percent current statewide tax rate — 3.9375 percent partial exemption rate) plus any applicable district taxes.
+Accordingly, when the partial exemption applies, the sales or use of the qualifying tangible personal property is taxed at a rate of 3.3125 percent (7.25 percent current statewide tax rate less the 3.9375 percent partial exemption rate) plus any applicable district taxes.
 You can lookup tax rates by city, county, or address on the California City & County Sales & Use Tax Rates webpage.

 Required Documentation

-In order to document the partially exempt transaction, you need to obtain a timely exemption certificate from your customer.
+To document the partially exempt transaction, you need to obtain a timely exemption certificate from your customer.

-There are two sample certificates available on our website for your use in documenting the partial exemption.
+There are two sample certificates available on our website for your use in documenting the partial exemption:

 • The name, address, and telephone number of the purchaser.